chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/views/view-components.md

 - They have a "code part" placed in `/Components/ViewComponentName.cs`
 - They have a "view part" placed in `/Shared/Components/ViewComponentName/Default.cshtml`

-# Creating a View Component
+# creating a view component
 Three approaches:
 1. A class that derives from `ViewComponent`
 2. A class decorated with the `[ViewComponent]` attribute